coverahealth/dataspec/docs/usage.rst

 Collection Specs
 ----------------

-Specs can be defined for values in homogenous collections as well.
-Define a spec for a homogenous collection as a list passed to :py:func:`dataspec.s` with the first element as the Spec for collection elements:
+Specs can be defined for values in homogeneous collections as well.
+Define a spec for a homogeneous collection as a list passed to :py:func:`dataspec.s` with the first element as the Spec for collection elements:

 .. code-block:: python